Setting circuit keys

 and INT8(i) is a octet with the value "i".

-When used in the ntor handshake, the first HASH_LEN bytes form the forward digest Df; the next HASH_LEN form the backward digest Db; the next KEY_LEN form Kf, the next KEY_LEN form Kb, and the final DIGEST_LEN bytes are taken as a nonce to use in the place of KH in the hidden service protocol.
+When partitioning this keystream for the current relay cell encryption protocol from the ntor handshake, the first SHA1_LEN bytes form the forward digest Df; the next SHA1_LEN form the backward digest Db; the next KEY_LEN form Kf, the next KEY_LEN form Kb, and the final SHA1_LEN bytes are taken as a nonce to use in the place of KH in the hidden service protocol.
 Excess bytes from K are discarded.